 Tonfa - Self-Defense Kobudo Weapon

-Also referred to as tong fa or tuifa, feudal Okinawans made tonfa from a native tree species similar to white oak.
+Also referred to as tunfa, tong fa or tuifa, feudal Okinawans made tonfa from a native tree species similar to white oak.
 On Okinawa, farmers often had two tonfa used in vertical and horizontal millstones with projecting knobs that inserted into sockets on either side of the stone.
-The millstone was driven along a trough to grind grain into flour.
-In its original form, the handles of tonfa most likely were not rounded and looked like wooden hammers.
+The millstone was driven along a trough and designed to grind grain into flour.
+In its original form, the handles of tonfa likely were not rounded and possibly looked like wooden hammers.
 As they evolved, tonfa were modified for combat.

-It is common belief that many tools evolved into self-defense weapons used by peasants because of restrictions ordered by King Sho Shin and later by the Satsuma Samurai.
-However, modern martial arts scholars have been unable to verify this & some now suggest karate & kobudo were restricted to the Pechin (samurai) caste, rather than the Heimin (commoner).
+The tonfa is just one of many weapons in the arsenal of Okinawan kobudo (古武道).
+Okinawan kobudo is also referred to as Ryukyu kobujutsu (see koryu).
+Weapons of kobudo are thought to have connections with farmers, merchants & fishermen of Okinawa.
+It is a common belief that tools evolved into self-defense weapons used by peasants because of restrictions ordered by King Sho Shin and later by the Satsuma Samurai.
+However, modern martial arts scholars have been unable to verify this & some suggest karate & kobudo were restricted to the Pechin (samurai) caste, rather than the Heimin (commoner).
 But it is likely there was influence by both groups.
 The genius of Okinawan kobudo was the addition of kata which became an extension of karate & the same strikes & blocks used in kobudo were used in karate with minor modifications.

-After evolving on Okinawa, the tonfa was later introduced to the world & became popular with law enforcement agencies throughout the world until replaced by expandable baton.
+After evolving on Okinawa, the tonfa was later introduced to the world & became popular with law enforcement throughout the world until replaced by expandable baton.
 However, few law enforcement agencies (other than in Japan) trained more than a few hours with tonfa.
 As a result, such law-enforcement weapons become awkward & under-used.
 See our Tonfa blogspot for more information.